Importation of Engines, Vehicles, Vessels and Machines

 ISSN 2369-2391

-In Brief
+In brief

-- The Canadian Environmental Protection Act, 1999 and the above cited regulations prohibit the importation of certain engines, vehicles, vessels and machines unless they meet specific requirements.
+- The Canadian Environmental Protection Act, 1999 and the above cited regulations prohibit the importation of certain engines, vehicles, vessels machines and equipment unless they meet specific requirements.
 Companies importing regulated products are required to submit to ECCC certain information such as an importation declaration which includes a statement of conformity.
 Companies are also required to submit information to the CBSA to satisfy importation requirements under the Customs Act.

 Legislation